A model for mosquito-borne epidemic outbreaks with information-dependent protective behaviour: Introduction

-The \emph{behavioural epidemiology} of infectious diseases deals with such aspects by including behavioural dynamics into mathematical models for infectious diseases, using approaches from different behavioural sciences including, among others, psychology, economics and sociology \cite{manfredi2013book}.
-Its origins can be traced back to the milestone work of Capasso and Serio \cite{capasso1978}, in which they first proposed a Susceptibles--Infectious--Removed (SIR) model where transmission rate was assumed to be a decreasing function of the current \emph{prevalence}, i.e. the total number of infected individuals \cite{dOnofrioManfredi2009}.
-Since then, many other approaches have been proposed in the literature to include behavioural feedback into models for infectious diseases.
-We refer to the monograph \cite{manfredi2013book} and the recent reviews \cite{BedsonIntegrated, FunkReview, WangStatistical} for an overview on such approaches.
+Theoretical investigations of the effectiveness of such strategies require mathematical models incorporating behavioural components.
+As clearly illustrated by the COVID-19 pandemic, human behaviour can substantially influence epidemic spread, since individuals may dynamically adjust their actions in response to available information.
+For example, individuals may decide whether to be vaccinated or to adopt self-protective measures, either in accordance with public health guidelines or on their own initiative.
+The \emph{behavioural epidemiology} of infectious diseases addresses these aspects by incorporating behavioural dynamics into mathematical models of disease transmission~\citep{manfredi2013book}.
+Its origins can be traced back to the seminal work of~\cite{capasso1978}, who first proposed an SIR (Susceptible--Infectious--Removed) model in which the transmission rate was assumed to decrease as a function of the current \emph{prevalence}, that is, the total number of infected individuals~\citep{dOnofrioManfredi2009}.
+Since then, numerous approaches have been developed to incorporate behavioural feedback into epidemic models.
+We refer to the monograph ~\cite{manfredi2013book} and to the recent reviews~\cite{BedsonIntegrated, FunkReview, WangStatistical} for comprehensive overviews of this field.

-While nowadays there are many papers in the literature modelling the interplay between the spread of directly transmitted infections, such as measles or SARS, and human behaviour, the study of (information induced) behavioural effects on the dynamics of vector-borne infections has received less attention; in the following paragraphs, we briefly review some existing results in this area.
+Although a substantial body of literature now addresses the interplay between the spread of directly transmitted infections and human behaviour, comparatively less attention has been devoted to information-induced behavioural effects in vector-borne diseases.
+In the following paragraphs, we briefly review selected contributions in this area.